 PRACTICAL NANNY HIRE TIPS

-When you hire a nanny full-time in a five-days-a-week position, either permanently or temporarily long-term, the nanny will be entitled to 28 days paid holiday per year, and it's usual for the family to choose when their nanny will take half of these days and then for the nanny to choose when they will take their other half of entitlement.
+Whether you employ a nanny full-time in a five-days-a-week position, or permanently or temporarily, the employee (the nanny) will be entitled to 28 days paid holiday per year, and it's usual for the family to choose when their nanny will take half of these days and then for the nanny to choose when they will take their other half of entitlement.

 By working together and giving notice to each other it's often possible to match up very well, as most people choose to take some holiday at Easter, then during the summer, and then again around Christmas time.
 If the family take further holidays and don't require the nanny to travel with them then they will still need to pay their nanny the usual salary (as the nanny has been hired and is available and willing to work their contracted days/hours, but in this case the employers have chosen to not require any help during their holiday).